 Well, additionally, there are traits inherited in families which may have a genetic component.
-This genetic component can be overcome, but like with Circadian rhythms, it may take time and energy.
+This genetic component can be overcome, but it may take time and energy like with Circadian rhythms.
 The principle is summarized under the term “neuroplasticity.”

-Take typing, as a for-instance.
+Take typing a for instance.
 Before you learned how you likely were a hunt-and-peck typer.
 But after a few courses and a little tutoring, you managed to get your typing speed up to 90+ words a minute.

 Well, during this process, you were re-wiring your brain.
-You were creating a neuro-pathway with each keystroke you made that grew new cells and “carved out” a new section of skill in your mind.
+You created a neuro-pathway with each keystroke you made that grew new cells and “carved out” a new section of skill in your mind.
 Incidentally, this required your brain to grow new cells—neuroplasticity.

 Implications Of Long-Term Genetic Development

-Now, how do you wrap that up in a story to your clients?
+Now, how do you wrap that up in a story for your clients?

 If you are the son or daughter of a typist who is themselves a son or daughter of a typist, and this long line of typists structured their entire lives around being the best typing aficionados out there, it’s just possible—even likely—that such a life-goal actually changed their genetics to the level that some component of that skill is passed on to children.
 As it turns out, what we do and how we live physically changes our DNA—this is the essence of what is now called “epigenetics”.

-It’s the whole nature-versus-nurture debate which still rages hotly today, but what both sides of this debate often forget is that both nature and nurture define the individual.
-What mitigates the pathway a person takes in life is choice—a third variable in the equation that is often ignored.
+It’s the whole nature-versus-nurture debate that still rages hotly today, but both sides of this debate often forget that nature and nurture define the individual.
+What mitigates the pathway a person takes in life is choice—a third variable in the equation often ignored.

 And the choice is specifically where psychiatry, as well as psychoanalysis, comes in.